Sensirion/gas-index-algorithm/python-wrapper/README.rst

 Sensirion Gas Index Algorithm
 =============================

-SGP4x VOC/NOx Engine Algorithm applies a gain-offset normalization algorithm to a SGP tick signal.
-The algorithm assumes a humidity compensated raw tick signal, applies state estimation, tick-to-GasIndex conversion and an adaptive lowpass filter.
+Sensirion's Gas Index Algorithm software provides a VOC and an NOx Index output signal calculated from the SGP40/41 raw signal inputs `SRAW_VOC` and `SRAW_NOX`.
+Note: for SGP40, only `SRAW_VOC` is available.
+This algorithm enables robust detection of ambient changes of VOCs and NOx with minimal sensor-to-sensor variation.
+The algorithm is based on a statistical gain-offset normalization and adapts both parameters constantly applying an exponentially decaying function of the learned parameters to be able to adapt to changing environments.

+For the VOC Index output, the software must be instanced as VOC Algorithm while for the NOx Index output, the software must be instanced as NOx Algorithm.
+It is important to feed the raw signals to the corresponding algorithm (i.e., `SRAW_VOC` to the
+VOC Algorithm and `SRAW_NOX` to the NOx Algorithm) at a constant sampling interval which must coincide with the sampling interval that is used to read out the raw signals from the SGP40/41 sensor.
+The default sampling interval applied in the algorithm is 1 s.
+In case, a different sampling interval should be used the definition of the sampling interval in the h.file of the algorithm must be changed, too.

-The main goal of the VOC/NOX Engine algorithm is to calculate a VOC/NOx Index signal that enables robust detection of ambient VOC/NOx changes, with minimal sensor-to-sensor variations.
-The Algorithm Engine calculates the VOC/NOx Index signal recursively from a single raw tick value Sout that is measured by the SGP sensor at each time step, as well as internal states that are updated at each time step.
-These internal states are most importantly the recursively estimated mean and variance of the Sout signal, as well as some additional internal states such as uptime and other counters.
+The algorithm calculates the VOC and NOx Index signals recursively from a single raw tick value of `SRAW_VOC` and `SRAW_NOX`, respectively, which are both measured by the SGP40/41 sensor at each time step, as well as internal states that are updated at each time step.
+These internal states are most importantly the recursively estimated mean and variance of the corresponding `SRAW` signal as well as some additional internal states such as uptime and other counters.
+After estimating the states, the algorithm converts the raw signals in ticks into either VOC or NOx Index, respectively, and applies an adaptive low-pass filter.

 Install